-Information may be collected by Police Health by voice, electronically or in hard copy and is stored by Police Health either electronically, in hard copy or both electronically and in hard copy.
+Information may be collected by us by voice, electronically or in hard copy and is stored by us either electronically, in hard copy or both electronically and in hard copy.

-Police Health collects personal information on a recurring basis, in particular relating to managing your health insurance with us and when making a claim.
-This is your notification that Police Health will collect your personal information on a recurring basis.
-When you or your authorized representative interact with us and when you receive treatment for which a claim is made on your health insurance policy, it is reasonable for you to expect that Police Health will collect your personal information.
+We collect personal information on a recurring basis, in particular relating to managing your health insurance with us and when making a claim.
+This is your notification that we will collect your personal information on a recurring basis.
+When you or your authorised representative interact with us and when you receive treatment for which a claim is made on your health insurance policy, it is reasonable for you to expect that we will collect your personal information.

-If you are not the Contributor of a health insurance policy with Police Health, but are making a claim, or otherwise providing personal information, on behalf of another insured person, you must be authorized to do so.
+If you are not the Contributor of a health insurance policy with us, but are making a claim, or otherwise providing personal information, on behalf of another insured person, you must be authorised to do so.

-If you or any other person on your health insurance policy does not consent to the collection and the way we use and disclose personal information, we may not be able to provide you with cover.
+If you or any other person on your health insurance policy does not consent to the collection and the way we use and disclose personal information, we may not be able to provide you or the other person with cover.

 Use of personal information

 Personal information is used for a number of reasons such as:

 - Administering the private health insurance fund and your private health insurance policy.
 This includes providing a billing and claims payment service involving assessment, processing, control, auditing, benefit review, research and system maintenance and undertaking related regulatory requirements such as Contributor communication and reporting.

 - Enabling us to comply with legislative requirements for the collection of and submission of data to Government agencies.

 - Developing and providing products and services.